Financial Advice Meeting

 Target clientele

-Fisher Investments has a minimum requirement of $500,000 of investable assets.
-Investable assets are defined as any funds in brokerage, retirement, or cash accounts.
+The firm has a stated minimum requirement of $1,000,000 of investable assets, defined as any funds in brokerage, retirement, or cash accounts.
+That said, Fisher will take on clients with less than that on a case-by-case basis, though they will pay higher fees.

 New clients

-The Investment Counselor will start by getting a general understanding of your financial situation.
+The Investment Counselor will be your main point of contact and will start by getting a general understanding of your financial situation.

-From there, they will help you set up an account with a custodian (such as Schwab or Fidelity), make an asset allocation recommendation, and implement that recommendation on your behalf.
+From there, they'll set up an account for you, make an asset allocation recommendation, and implement that recommendation on your behalf.

 Unlike some fee-only advisors, Fisher takes an active management approach.
 Its Investment Policy Committee (IPC) monitors economic conditions and market sentiment to regularly devise new investment strategies and update its allocations.